-Recent research in TD learning has investigated the segmentation of value functions over many time-scales, enabling agents to concurrently enhance value estimates at numerous horizons\cite{romoff2019separating}.
-The TD($\Delta$) architecture enhances scalability and performance in situations with long-term dependencies by decomposing value functions into components that encompass various discount factors, referred to as TD($\Delta$).
-The TD($\Delta$) framework's adaptability demonstrates significant potential in mitigating the bias-variance trade-offs inherent in TD learning.
+Through the use of weighted combinations of value functions, Fedus et al. \cite{fedus2019hyperbolic} presented the concept of hyperbolic discounting.
+However, their formulation is restricted to state-value functions and does not extend to action-value functions.
+Meta-gradient RL\cite{xu2018meta} is a technique that enables agents to adapt their learning processes dynamically.
+Meta-gradient means finding or improving targets and hyperparameters during training, which could make learning more efficient and adaptable.
+A gradient-based meta-learning algorithm capable of online adaptation to the true value function while engaging with and learning from the environment.
+However, akin to other methodologies, meta-gradient RL primarily emphasizes state-value functions, rather than action-value formulations.

+The work that is most relevant in this case is by Romoff et al.\cite{romoff2019separating}, which provides a theoretical basis for temporal difference decomposition using the TD($\Delta$) framework.
+TD($\Delta$) segments the state-value function V(s) into components using different discount factors, also known as TD($\Delta$).
+This lets the agent learn about short-term and long-term returns separately, which can then be combined to improve performance.
+This decomposition framework demonstrates considerable potential in addressing the bias-variance trade-off that is intrinsic to temporal difference learning.
+However, TD($\Delta$) is constrained to state-value functions, which presents a limitation in the application of multi-timescale representations to action-value-based algorithms such as SARSA and Q-learning.

-We suggest SARSA($\Delta$), an extension of the TD($\Delta$) method applied to the SARSA algorithm, building on this concept.
-TD($\Delta$) emphasises the actor-critic paradigm and conventional TD learning, whereas SARSA($\Delta$) disaggregates the state-action value function into several partial estimators across various discount factors, termed delta estimators.
-These estimators approximate the difference $W_{z}(s, a) = Q_{\gamma_{z}}(s, a) \mathit{-} Q_{\gamma_{z -1}}(s, a)$ between action-value functions, facilitating efficient learning in scenarios where actions affect long-horizon outcomes.
-SARSA($\Delta$) optimises a sequence of delta estimators, each associated with a distinct discount factor, similar to TD($\Delta$).
-The segregation enables the autonomous learning of each component, with lower discount factors achieving faster convergence, while bigger discount factors enhance this foundation for improved long-horizon planning.
+This article proposes SARSA($\Delta$), an enhancement of the TD($\Delta$) approach integrated into the SARSA algorithm, based on this principle.
+TD($\Delta$) emphasizes the actor-critic framework and conventional TD learning, whereas SARSA($\Delta$) divides the state-action value function into multiple partial estimators corresponding to various discount factors, known as delta estimators.
+These estimators give a rough estimate of the difference \( D_{m}(s, a) = Q_{\eta_{m}}(s, a) - Q_{\eta_{m -1}}(s, a) \) between action-value functions.
+This makes learning faster in contexts where actions yield long-term effects.
+Like TD($\Delta$), SARSA($\Delta$) aims to enhance a collection of delta estimators, with each estimator linked to a specific discount factor.
+Smaller discount factors lead to quicker convergence via segmentation, whereas larger discount factors enhance this foundation, facilitating improved long-term planning.